-NorFalco's sulfuric acid is produced at four major plants owned by parent company Glencore and the Noranda Income Fund.
+NorFalco's sulfuric acid is produced at three major plants owned by parent company Glencore and the Noranda Income Fund.
 At these facilities, sulfur dioxide is captured during the metal smelting process to reduce emissions that contribute to acid rain.
 The sulfur dioxide is then used as feedstock to produce sulfuric acid.

 The criteria of purity and accuracy of grade are the primary goals of sulfuric acid production.
 The contact process is almost universally used to convert sulfur dioxide to sulfuric acid.
 In this process, sulfur dioxide is oxidized by atmospheric air at high temperatures and in the presence of a vanadium pentoxide catalyst.
 Here's how it works:

 - The process begins with cleaning of the gas.
 The sulfur dioxide from smelting and roasting operations passes through a series of gas cleaning steps that cool and remove almost all metallurgical dusts.
 The gas is then drawn through electrostatic precipitators where acid mist and any remaining dust particles are removed.